Home Decorating Tips

 - Keep Material in Mind- Do you want an intricate look with rich, crisp detail, or are you more interested in a room that’s rustic and down-to-earth?
 Decide whether you’d prefer the cool ornamentation of plaster or the sturdy nature of wood trim that you can paint or stain.

 Remember, you can always combine molding types for a unique style that spices up the whole wall or keeps it classy.
-It’s all about aesthetic and dimension, and along with the right coat of paint, a well-informed molding choice can make your room pop in just the way you want.
+It’s all about aesthetics and dimension, and along with the right coat of paint, a well-informed molding choice can make your room pop in just the way you want.

 When you’re thinking about how to beautify your walls, don’t forget to factor in the ceiling.
 One way to add a classy touch to any room is by installing ceiling features that offset your paint, molding and décor.
 Beadboard panels are a simple and tasteful way to add texture and detail without compromising your design scheme.